Gaurav927/gaurav927.github.io/XGBoost/index.md

 $w_i$ to represent score on i-th leaf

 Note: We have a regularisation on the number of leaves for each Tree and the scores associated with it, but no regularisation on number of tree
+When we set regularisation term to 0, it falls back to traditional gradient tree boosting.